 Image Description: A (very cute) carved apple.

-Fireworks are heavily restricted in the Republic of Ireland, but it’s still a signal that we’re getting to spooky season when you hear one blow up in your neighbourhood.
-Usually, they’re smuggled from Northern Ireland where they are legal, but I was surprised to learn about a much farther off hub of firework displays where they’re an intertwined part of Halloween: Vancouver.
+Fireworks are heavily restricted where I come from, but it’s still a signal that we’re getting to spooky season when you hear one blow up in your neighbourhood.
+Usually, they’re smuggled from other countries where they are legal, but I was surprised to learn that the global hub of firework displays is usually thought to be Vancouver.

 I don’t know about you, but my mental image of Vancouver always saw it as a pleasantly sleepy, chilly, tucked-in pocket of British Columbia.
 But then I heard about Halloween in ’63 where they all pelted eggs and oysters at each other.
 And then I heard about Halloween of ’52 when it was recommended that “Halloween be stopped” because of the ever increasing vandalism that occurred at that time of year.

 Aside from the food fights of Dunbar and Chinatown, there were much darker hijinks, like children losing limbs and even eyes to faulty or misused fireworks.
 These devastating accidents lead to fireworks being banned in many towns in BC in 1964.
 However, this didn’t exactly stop the shenanigans it was supposed to; some 250,000,000 firecrackers were let off in British Columbia the following year.
 The ban was overturned in the late ’70s, allegedly because fireworks were seen as a Halloween tradition unique to Vancouver, and not the rest of Canada.

 Now, while I acknowledge that that doesn’t quite explain why we light fireworks, it certainly tells us where.